 Digestive Disorders Causing Black Flecks in Stool

 Inflammatory digestive disorders include IBS, Crohn's disease, and ulcerative colitis.
-The inflammation caused by these conditions lead to tiny amounts of bleeding which may or may not show up as black flecks in the stool.
+The inflammation caused by these conditions leads to tiny amounts of bleeding which may or may not show up as black flecks in the stool.

 Crohn's Disease: In this type of chronic inflammatory bowel disease, certain parts of the digestive tract's lining, from the mouth to the rectum, become inflamed.
 The type of inflammation suffered by the affected individual is deep enough to affect the normal functions of the bowel tissue.
-This condition can pave the way for life-threatening complications such as an increased risk for developing colorectal cancer.
+This condition can pave the way for life-threatening complications such as an increased risk of developing colorectal cancer.
 If black specks in stool are accompanied by nausea, vomiting, formation of fistula, bloody or mucus-tinged feces, weight loss, fever, fatigue, and sores in the mouth, seek medical assistance promptly.

 Unfortunately, there is still no known cure for this condition.
 So far, the aim of medical treatment is to manage the symptoms and to arrest the inflammation.
 The primary treatment of Crohn's disease includes prescription corticosteroids.
 If these are not enough, then immunosuppressive drugs may be given so as to help lessen the inflammation.
 The last resort would be a surgical procedure where the inflamed areas of the intestine are removed.
-This is known as a bowel resection.
+This is known as bowel resection.

-Ulcerative Colitis: This is a chronic inflammatory bowel disease which specifically affects the internal linings of the colon and the rectum.
-The black specks in stool may be associated with ulcerative colitis if you're also experiencing any of the following symptoms: recurrent bloody or mucus-filled or pus-filled diarrhea, pain in the abdomen, and the frequent urge to empty the bowels.
+Ulcerative Colitis: This is a chronic inflammatory bowel disease that specifically affects the internal linings of the colon and the rectum.
+The black specks in the stool may be associated with ulcerative colitis if you're also experiencing any of the following symptoms: recurrent bloody or mucus-filled or pus-filled diarrhea, pain in the abdomen, and the frequent urge to empty the bowels.

-Note that the symptoms associated with this condition may diminish and then intensify in turns.
+Note that the symptoms associated with this condition may diminish and then intensify in turn.
 In other words, affected individuals find themselves in an endless cycle of remission and exacerbation.
 Symptoms of flare-ups include oral ulcers, arthritic joints, inflamed dermis, and eye irritation.

 Ulcerative colitis may cause colorectal cancer.
 That's because each time the damaged GIT tissue attempts to repair itself, the newly formed tissue that develops has a different structure from the old, normal ones.